 Everyone has a right to safe and affordable housing.

 We should proactively look for opportunities to increase and maintain affordable housing through partnership with the Brookline Housing Authority, non-profit housing developers and creative use of town land and revenue streams.
+I have voted for resolutions for more town funds to help repair public housing in poor condition and have advocated for federal COVID American Rescue Plan relief funds be allocated for the preservation and creation of affordable housing for families and seniors.

 We should fully fund the Senior Center and provide funds for needed senior-focused social services as we recover from COVID-19.